Projects under development and construction

 The SolarCentury team who joined Statkraft have developed and built out more than 75 solar farms across the UK since 2011, giving them unparalleled experience in solar development in the UK.

-The consultation will take place in Summer 2023, followed by submission of the application to Cornwall Council in late Summer/Autumn 2023.
+The consultation took place in Summer 2023, followed by submission of the application to Cornwall Council in December 2023.
 If the application is successful, construction would take around 6-9 months, so the site could be generating solar power by late 2025.

 Consulting the Community